- Pain in the back of the knee

 Satellite Trigger Points: Semimembranosus, Semitendinosus, Adductor Magnus, Iliopsoas, Quadriceps, Quadratus Lumborum, Paraspinals, Rectus Abdominis, Gastrocnemius

 Associated Organ System: Genitourinary System

 For anatomy information: Biceps Femoris Anatomy: Origin, Insertion, Action, Innervation

 Help with Biceps Femoris Hamstring Muscle Pain

 Cold Therapy Gel For Biceps Femoris Injury and Pain

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
 It is better to use than warm therapy gels and creams for muscle pain caused by inflammation as it cools the area much like ice.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
-If your pain is from a recently pulled hamstring I would recommend Biofreeze.
+If your pain is from a recently pulled or torn biceps femoris muscle I would recommend Biofreeze.